 My main scholarly interest lies in the intersections of religion and race in American history and culture, particularly in the Gulf South.
 In the study of religion, I prefer to analyze religion by focusing on its functions—what it does, how it works, how it reinforces or undermines power relations, and how it mediates the larger world around our subjects.
 Our religious subjects typically regard religion as an immaterial power, but their expressions and interpretations of religion take both immaterial and material form.

 Analyzing race as a culturally and politically constructed concept is not a new idea, but recognizing and investigating the role religion plays in race’s construction adds a twist.
 Religion provides a forum in which people can perform their race or critique racial dynamics.
-Religion also helps people define, protect, and transgress racial boundaries and racial identities.
+Religion is also at work in the process of defining, protecting, and transgressing racial boundaries and racial identities.
 By examining religion as contingent upon human history and race as a historical construct, the intersections of religion and race become locations that illuminate the intricacies of power, identity formation, conflict, and adaptation.

 In the 1850s, 1860s, and 1870s, my research subjects engaged in the practice of Spiritualism and spirit communication through a medium.
 The message of this metaphysical religion—with its abolitionism and criticism of authority figures—threatened the status quo of the South, and thus, those invested in and in want of social and political changes found a religious orientation that interlaced with their goals.
 The world of spirits located a receptive audience in the free blacks in New Orleans who suffered increasingly restrictive laws and then met with violent resistance to suffrage and racial equality after the Civil War.
 For Afro-creoles, their political aspirations had found a spiritual medium.
 Many messages—from spirits as diverse as Swedenborg, Saint Vincent de Paul, Montesquieu, and even Confucius—discussed government structures, the progress of humanity, and equality.
 The Afro-creole Spiritualists were encouraged to continue struggling for “justice” with “courage and patience.”